oracle/terraform-provider-oci/website/docs/d/os_management_hub_managed_instance_updatable_packages.html.markdown

 The following attributes are exported:

 * `items` - List of updatable packages.
+	* `advisory_severity` - The severity level of the security update.
+Only applicable when updateType is SECURITY.
 	* `architecture` - The architecture for which this package was built.
 	* `display_name` - Package name.
 	* `errata` - List of errata applicable to this update.